techidaily/site-review-topics/source/_posts/motorola-moto-g-5g-2023-video-recovery-recover-deleted-videos-from-motorola-moto-g-5g-2023-by-fonelab-android-recover-video.md

 <div class="atpl-post-description-part-4">
 <div class="tpl-content-sub-paragraph-normal">
     <p>
-        The above steps are the whole process to retrieve deleted videos from Motorola Moto G 5G (2023) without backup with the help of <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a>.
+        The above steps are the whole process to retrieve deleted videos from Motorola Moto G 5G (2023) without backup with the help of <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a>.
 In any case, prevention is the best protection.
 To avoid losing videos from your Motorola Moto G 5G (2023) again, do remember to backup it on your computer well.
     </p>
 </div>
 </div>